The Best Roadtrip: It Started With A Breakdown.

 Let me preface this by saying, I am a road trip veteran.
 As a child, I dreamed of wild adventures and admired the likes of Carmen Sandiego, Bessie Coleman, Amelia Earhart, and Harriet the Spy.
 Flights were few-and-far-between, but road trips were my primary method of travel growing up.
-Every year, my grandparents would make the drive from Texas to Florida to visit old friends and relatives from Jamaica.
+Every year, my grandparents would make the drive from Texas to Jacksonville Florida to visit old friends and relatives from Jamaica.
 Sometimes we would take the drive and stay at a universal studios hotel as we all loved to go to Universal Studios.
 Every few months we ended up hauling my mother’s youngest sister from one state to another, as she was the family nomad.
 If you love spending holidays on a relaxing beach as much as I do you need to learn about weather in jacksonville beach.